Best Practices for a Stress-Free Fund Accounting System Implementation

 Configuration and Testing: Creating the System You Need

 Many fund accounting systems offer users multiple ways to accomplish the same task.
-For that reason, a big part of designing and configuring your system is determining the best way to reflect your business within the system.
+For that reason, a big part of designing and configuring your system is determining the best way to reflect your processes within the system.

 Use this opportunity to rethink the way your organization operates and imagine whether there could be a new way that works better for your team and your goals.
 Understand how your financial processes work with other software—such as a fundraising CRM—and what data needs to be shared between systems.
 Lean on your implementation consultant to learn how other organizations have tackled similar challenges.